AlpNuhoglu/personal-health-data-analysis/README.md

 ## Data Description

-The dataset used for this project is comprised of personal health metrics collected consistently over **[the past 6 months]**.
+The dataset used for this project is comprised of personal health metrics collected consistently over the past 6 months.
 The data includes the following variables:

 ### Calorie Intake